 - Learning Outcomes

-- At the conclusion of this paper, students will, with a particular focus on educational
+At the conclusion of this paper, students will, with a particular focus on educational settings for children

 - Demonstrate knowledge and understanding of a range of tikanga